Clan Strachan: Wars of Independence

 Around 1350, many of the families that benefited from Robert the Bruce confiscations and disinheritance rushed to make amends with promises of noble marriages and grants of land.
-During this period, five new Houses of Strachan were formed...
-Knock, Glenkindie, Thornton, Lenturk, and a barony in Aberdeenshire.
+During this period, five new Houses of Strachan were formed: Knock, Glenkindie, Thornton, Lenturk, and a barony in Aberdeenshire.

 17th-18th century: Civil war and a split in family loyalties

-Sir Alexander Strachan of Thornton obtained the Baronet of Nova Scotia from King Charles I in 1625.
+Sir Alexander Strachan of Thornton obtained the Baronet of Nova Scotia from Charles I in 1625.
 The baronetcy passed to a distant relative, Sir James Strachan of Inchtuthill.
 Sir James, minister of Keith, is believed to be from the senior line of Monboddo by a charter under the great seal in 1663.

 In 1683, Sir James sold the Mains and Estate of Thornton to his wife's father (Robert Forbes).
 Some debate exists as to whether the sale was due to a financial over encumbrance, or fear that a more senior claim might be made.

-The elder Sir James, continued his ministry at Keith until he was deprived of his living by the Privy Council in 1689, because he refused to pray for King William and Mary, but instead prayed for the restoration of King James II.
+The elder Sir James, continued his ministry at Keith until he was deprived of his living by the Privy Council in 1689, because he refused to pray for William III of England and Mary II of England, but instead prayed for the restoration of James II of England.
 Sir James Strachan (the elder) died at Inverness in 1715.

 His son and heir, also named Sir James entrusted their three daughters and their tutorship to the father of his wife, Barbara Forbes' father.
 Sir James joined the Highland force that Calverhouse, for the Viscount Dundee, in support of the deposed King James II.
 It is thus apparent the Royalist sentiments passed from father to son.
 On 27 July 1689 Bonnie Dundee’s Highlanders met and defeated General Mackay’s army at the Battle of Killiecrankie.
 Unfortunately, Dundee, and the rising hope of the Jacobite cause, was slain in the hour of its own victory.
 Among the highland dead, was also James Strachan, younger of Thornton.

 The kinsmen of Strachan of Thornton, Alexander Strachans of Glenkindie was known as the 'Great Covenanter' (d.c.
 1674).
 This allegiance to the government was passed down to his grandson, Sir Patrick was imprisoned by the Jacobites during the first Rebellion in 1715, and on his release he appears to have been very active in the disarming of the country.

 By 1746, at the Battle of Culloden all Houses of Strachan were extinct except for the Representor of Thornton who was now residing in London.
 Strachan was a broken clan by this time, and progressive generations of this surviving line had begun failing in the male line.
 At Culloden, there are a number of Strachans who are recorded in the ranks of the Jacobites.
 The remains of John Strachan has been identified at Culloden, and is in the ranks of the Jacobites.
 John Strachan is listed among the dead at Culloden Centre at the exit from the battle field film exhibit.